WaveDevelopers/ReactNative/README.md

 # ReactNative
-This repository is created and managed by "WaveDevelopers" and our mission is to provide easy solutions for beginners in ReactNative.
+This repository is created and managed by <b>"WaveDevelopers"</b> and our mission is to provide easy solutions for beginners in ReactNative.

 It contains step-wise ReactNative tutorails.
 Beginning Demo app which includes hello world.